-- The knowledge to make a guicksilver gland in The Invisible Man died with its creator, the protagonist's brother.
-However, the Big Bad Arnaud, who helped create the original is eventually able to make another for himself, although it doesn't quite work as intended (he's permanently invisible).
-Slight subverted in another episode where it's implied that the gland was originally reverse-engineered from an invisible bigfoot.
+- The knowledge to make a quicksilver gland in The Invisible Man died with its creator, the protagonist's brother.
+However, the Big Bad Arnaud, who helped create the original, is eventually able to make another for himself, although it doesn't quite work as intended (he's permanently invisible).
+Slightly subverted in another episode where it's implied that the gland was originally reverse-engineered from an invisible bigfoot.

 - Subverted in Final Fantasy VI, where the machines in the Magitek Research Facility are used to grant magical powers to pretty much the entire Imperial Army, until the heroes destroy the machines for ethical reasons.
 This makes things much, much worse.

-- In the F.E.A.R. universe it seem super reactions can be gained though a certain procedure, but given what happened afterwards...
+- In the universe of First Encounter Assault Recon, it seem that super-reactions can be gained though a certain procedure, but given what happened afterwards, further experimentation seems inadvisable.